-Select the endpoint that has the files/folders you wish to share, and activate the endpoint, i.e. login with your username and password for that endpoint.
+Select the collection that has the files/folders you wish to share and, if necessary, activate the collection.

-Set permissions on the shared endpoint.
-You can set individual permissions (granted to Globus user firstname.lastname@example.org.
+The example above grants read access to Globus user firstname.lastname@example.org.
 The users you share with will receive an email notification containing a link to the shared endpoint.
 You may add a customized message to this email.
-If you do not want to send an email, you may uncheck the "Send Email" checkbox.
+If you don’t want to send a notification, uncheck the